rvenson/measure-api/README.md

 # Measure API

 This project is a simple API for reading meter readings using Gemini API.

 ## Features

 - Uses Gemini API to read meter readings
-- Store and list readings for each customer
+- Stores and list readings for each customer
-- Confirm the AI readings manually
+- Confirms the AI readings manually

 ### To be added